-Thermosets are synthetic materials that strengthen when heated, but cannot successfully be remolded or reheated after initial heat-forming.
-Post mold, thermosets are resistant to chemicals, high heat, corrosion, and exhibit low creep and shrink properties.
-In contrast to thermosets, engineered thermoplastics will soften or disfigure when re-heated after molding, jeopardizing the dimensional and chemical integrity of a component.
+Thermoset plastics, or thermoset composites, are synthetic materials that strengthen when heated, but cannot successfully be remolded or reheated after initial heat-forming.
+Post mold, thermoset composites are resistant to high operating temperatures, corrosion, and chemicals.
+Molded thermoset parts will not disfigure or degrade chemically or dimensionally when exposed to heat or fluids.
+In contrast to thermosets, thermoplastics such as Nylon, ABS, PP, or PET will soften or disfigure when re-heated after molding, jeopardizing the integrity of a molded component.

 Understanding Thermoset Plastics

 Due to excellent heat and corrosion resistant properties, thermosets are used in a variety of end-markets and applications.
 Many engineers and designers look to implement thermoset plastics into a challenging product design due to thermosets’ excellent dimensional and chemical stability when exposed to heat and high operating temperatures.